OpenCTI-Platform/docs/docs/usage/export.md

 ![customize your export](assets/customize_your_export.png)

-The second way is to click directly on the 'Generate an Export' button to export the content of an entity in the desired format.
+The second way is to click directly on the "Generate an Export" button to export the content of an entity in the desired format.
 The same settings panel will open.

 ![Export entity content](assets/Export_entity_content.png)